-Building on the success of the inaugural Green Investment Financing Forum, the OECD will hold its 2nd Green Investment Financing Forum on 19-20 May 2015.
-In this defining year for climate change policy and low-carbon investment, OECD Secretary-General Angel Gurría will welcome senior government officials and key actors in financing green infrastructure investment for a targeted discussion.
+Building on the success of the inaugural Green Investment Financing Forum, the OECD held its 2nd Green Investment Financing Forum on 19-20 May 2015.
+In this defining year for climate change policy and low-carbon investment, OECD Secretary-General Angel Gurría welcomed senior government officials and key actors in financing green infrastructure investment for a targeted discussion.

 This year’s OECD Ministerial Council Meeting, which we are honoured to chair, will address the issue of investment.
 The timing could not be better.
 Growth prospects have improved, but there is still a lot of work to be done.
 Investment has been hit especially hard since the crisis started and has yet to recover.

 The Netherlands last chaired the OECD Ministerial Council Meeting in 1991, a year when advanced economies accounted for nearly two thirds of global GDP and almost two billion people were living in extreme poverty.
 The world looks very different today.
 Emerging markets now account for more than half of global GDP and the number of people living in extreme poverty is down to one billion.

 Is it possible for 9 billion people to live on this planet and enjoy a good standard of living?
 And on such a planet, is it possible for economies to grow, businesses to profit, and communities to prosper without undermining the natural systems that support all life?
 And without destroying some of the planet’s last great wildernesses?